-• All staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.

-- We understand that a child or young person may make an allegation against a member of staff.
-If such an allegation is made, the member of staff receiving the allegation will immediately inform the most senior member of staff available. - The Headteacher on all such occasions will discuss the content of the allegation with the Designated Officer for the Local Authority (LADO), before taking any action.
-In our county contact should be made with - Alison Beasley, Interim Designated Officer (01865 815956), - Donna Crozier, Assistant Designated Officer (01865 816382). - LADO team 01865 810603 or - o Lado.safeguardingchildren@oxfordshire.gov.uk - If the allegation made to a member of staff concerns the manager themselves, the person receiving the allegation will immediately inform the Chair of the governing body (David Pickard) who will consult with LADO, without notifying the manger first. - The school will follow the procedures for managing allegations against staff, as outlined in keeping children safe in education 2016. - Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult with LADO and HR. - Our lettings agreement for other users requires that the organiser will follow LA procedures for managing allegations against staff and, where necessary, the suspension of adults from premises. - See flowchart appendix B.
+- All staff should take care not to place themselves in a vulnerable position with a child.
+It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - We understand that a child or young person may make an allegation against a member of staff.
+If such an allegation is made, the member of staff receiving the allegation will immediately inform the most senior member of staff available. - · The Headteacher on all such occasions will discuss the content of the allegation with the Designated Officer's team for the Local Authority (LADO). before taking any action.
+In our county the named Designated Officer is: - o Alison Beasley, Designated Officer (01865 815956), - o LADO team 01865 810603 or - o Lado.safeguardingchildren@oxfordshire.gov.uk - o Contact must be made with the Designated officer or one of the assistant Designated Officer's before any internal investigation is commenced - If the allegation made to a member of staff concerns the Headteacher themselves, the person receiving the allegation will immediately inform the Chair of the governing body who will consult with Designated Officers team, without notifying the Headteacher first. - The school will follow the procedures for managing allegations against staff, as outlined in keeping children safe in education 2016. - Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult with the Designated Officers team and HR before making any decisions around suspension. - See flowchart appendix B